California Dems Dreamin'? Long-shot bid to split up state would boost party in Senate

 GOP surrogate Oz Sultan told Fox News that he opposes California splitting because of the costs involved.

-"I think the proposed changes pose a tremendous for Californians in terms of loss of government services… and what would need to be created in terms of new governments," he said.
+"I think the proposed changes pose a tremendous [cost] for Californians in terms of loss of government services … and what would need to be created in terms of new governments," he said.

 The author, Maxim Lott, can be reached on Twitter at @maximlott.